-Premenstrual syndrome (PMS) is experienced by over 75% of menstruating women.
+Premenstrual syndrome (PMS) is experienced by over 75 percent of menstruating women.
 Symptoms may start a week or two before the period and may be mild to severe.
 Hormone balance is the primary factor that will determine the PMS symptoms that someone experiences.

 Common PMS symptoms include: fatigue, bloating, skin issues, emotional changes, breast tenderness, and cramps.